Skip to content

 Are any Michelin restaurants open on Sunday in Barcelona?

 Very few, and none of the marquee names.
-Disfrutar, Lasarte, ABaC, Cocina Hermanos Torres and Enoteca Paco Pérez all close on Sunday.
+Disfrutar, Lasarte, ABaC, Cocina Hermanos Torres and Enoteca Paco Perez all close on Sunday.
 Barcelona's stars keep a strict Sunday-Monday shutdown to rest their teams, so a diner expecting to book a tasting menu on a Sunday night will be turned away.
 For a serious Sunday meal, the seafood institutions on this list are the answer instead.
+See the wider Barcelona dining guide for the rest of the week.

 Is Botafumeiro open on Sunday?